BBC Schools: Move to overnight broadcasts

 On 9 October 1995, the launch of the BBC Learning Zone saw some programming, generally the secondary education programming, was transferred to the new overnight service, as more schools were showing recordings of the programmes rather than the programmes live.
-Secondary school programming continued to air during 'Daytime on Two' until Autumn term 1999, when it made its permanent move to BBC Learning Zone.
+Secondary school programming continued to air during 'Daytime on Two' until Autumn 1999, when it made its permanent move to BBC Learning Zone.

-It was announced in 2009 that all schools programming would be moved to the BBC Learning Zone with the final daytime schools programme on BBC Two shown on 26 March 2010 - a repeat of the Look and Read series Captain Crimson (which was also the final episode of the series).
+It was announced in 2009 that all schools programming would be moved to the BBC Learning Zone with the final daytime schools programme on BBC Two shown on 26 March 2010 – a repeat of the Look and Read series Captain Crimson (which was also the final episode of the series).

 All schools programmes were then shown overnight on the BBC Learning Zone, until the strand ended on 24 July 2015 due to budget cuts.
-This meant that BBC Schools output was now online-only.
+This meant that BBC Schools output was now online only.